Hera: Leto and the Twins: Apollo and Artemis

 In the early works of Homer and Hesiod, Hera displays no inherent animosity towards Leto or her children (for being children of an affair, that is.
 She quarrels with them for political reasons in the Iliad).
 In Hesiod's Theogony, Leto is presented as one of Zeus's wives prior to Hera, giving no indication that Hera disliked them.
 In later variations of this story, our earliest account being the Homeric Hymn to Delian Apollo, Hera was enraged when she discovered that Leto was pregnant and that Zeus was the father; especially when she was told that Apollo would be more dear to Zeus than Hera's son Ares.
 Hera received help from Ares and Iris to prevent Leto from giving birth, whence they "threatened all the cities which Leto approached, and prevented them from receiving her."
 Alternatively, Juno convinced the nature spirits to prevent Latona (Leto) from giving birth on terra-firma, the mainland, any island at sea, or any place under the sun, but Poseidon felt pity to Leto and guided her to the floating island of Delos, which was neither mainland nor a real island where Leto was able to give birth to her children.
 Afterwards, Zeus secured Delos to the bottom of the ocean.
 The island later became sacred to Apollo.
 Alternatively, Hera kidnapped her daughter Eileithyia, the goddess of childbirth, to prevent Leto from going into labor.
 The other gods bribed Hera with a beautiful necklace nobody could resist and she finally gave in.

 Either way, Artemis was born first (earlier sources make no mention of them being twins, so Artemis could be any age older than Apollo) and then assisted with the birth of Apollo.
 Some versions say Artemis helped her mother give birth to Apollo for nine days.
 Another variation states that Artemis was born one day before Apollo, on the island of Ortygia and that she helped Leto cross the sea to Delos the next day to give birth to Apollo.

 Later, Tityos attempted to rape Leto at the behest of Hera.
 He was slain by Artemis and Apollo.

-This account of the birth of Apollo and Artemis is contradicted by Hesiod in Theogony, as the twins are born prior to Zeus's marriage to Hera.
+This account of the birth of Apollo and Artemis is contradicted by Hesiod in the Theogony, as the twins are born prior to Zeus's marriage to Hera.